larissabicalho/mantis-cypress-cucumber/README.md

-# Testes End-to-End usando Cypress with Smell
+# Testes End-to-End usando Cypress and Cucumber with Smell

-The purpose of this code is to perform end-to-end tests, in this case 7 tests with Smells found in the table below and 8 smells(Organizing Tests, Logging In, Controlling State, Selecting Elements, Assigning Return Values
+The purpose of this code is to perform end-to-end tests, in this case 1 test with Smells found in the table below and 8 smells(Organizing Tests, Logging In, Controlling State, Selecting Elements, Assigning Return Values
 Visiting External Sites, Using after Or afterEach Hooks, Unnecessary Waiting, Web Servers and Setting a Global baseUrl) are documented at https://docs.cypress.io/guides/references/best-practices.
 In total 28 smells

 ![](https://github.com/larissabicalho/mantis-cypress/blob/20a5b03ce5e40a7a95272b02d8ca438b6103e4fe/smells.png)